UCSD Med School Acceptance Rate & How to Get In

 Get weekly emails designed to help you become competitive for your dream school.

 You’ve got your sights set on UC San Diego School of Medicine, but if you’re being honest, part of you wonders if it’s even possible.
 It’s not that you’re not willing to work for it.
 You’ve been doing that for years.
-It’s that no one’s told you what it really takes to rise above the odds at a school like UCSD.
+It’s that no one’s told you what it really takes to rise above the odds, especially in light of the UCSD Medical School acceptance rate.

-This article will give you an honest look at the UCSD med school acceptance rate.
-But more than that, we’ll walk you through how to get in, from GPA and MCAT expectations to tuition, coursework, secondary essays, letters of recommendation, and the full med school application timeline.
+This article will give you an honest look at how to get into UCSD Medical School.
+You’ll get specific information on GPA and MCAT expectations, tuition, coursework, secondary essays, letters of recommendation, and the full med school application timeline.

 At Premed Catalyst, we offer mentorship and application advising to guide you through the entire process.
 Need help finding meaningful clinical experience?
 We can help with that.
 Looking to apply next cycle?
 We’ll get you ready.
 This no-fluff guidance is exactly what got 100% of our on-time applicants accepted in the 2024-2025 cycle.